Free UPS 2-Day Shipping (orders over $129 within the Contiguous USA)

-- Size of the Electrolysis Cell - Our electrolysis cell is relatively large for a 1 Liter pitcher and only requires 2 grams of salt to generate 200 ppm of hypochlorous acid.
-Even higher concentrations can be generated if the system is run for extra cycles.
+- Size of the Electrolysis Cell - Our electrolysis cell is relatively large for a 1 Liter pitcher and only requires 2 grams of salt to generate 200 ppm of hypochlorous acid in just 16 minutes.
+Generate up to 500 ppm in 40 minutes.
 Many low quality systems manufactured in China are requiring very large quantities of salt.
 If you see that the directions on a system require 5 to 20 grams of salt per Liter, you can be sure that the electrolysis cell is very small and your solution salinity will be extremely high.
 Most likely the system is generating sodium hypochlorite (NaOCl) and not hypochlorous acid (HOCl).

 SAFETY DATA SHEET (SDS)